“In my experience there is no such thing as luck.” – Obi-Wan Kenobi

 There is a function in the panorama section labeled 720.
 It simply does a spherical pano.
 I don’t understand the 720 since a spherical is 360° x 180°.
 You have to mount the camera in landscape orientation.
 Benro will then shoot the zenit images and after that move down the rows all the way to the bottom.
 The nadir point will be left to the photographer, as always.

-I also choose a fixed value for the white balance, usually 5500K.
-Since the images are saved as RAW and JPG, it’s not so crucial.
+I always choose a fixed value for the white balance, usually 5500K.
+Since the images are saved as RAW and JPG, it’s not that crucial.
 The white balance will later be altered in Lightroom.
 Unfortunately, you have to set the camera to save JPG.
-This is required by the Benro-Polaris software, because the SD memory card in the device is where the images are stored as well.
+This is required by the Benro-Polaris software, because the SD memory card will store the jpg-images and will not work without that setting.
 Polaris has a built in stitching software.
 I suggest not to use it, especially if one does big panoramic images.

 The camera stores both, RAW and JPG.
 Usually I delete the JPGs prior to the import to Lightroom.

 It is sufficient to choose smallest JPGs the camera offers.
 These are only needed to show the intermediate images on the cell phone.
-For this you can take a control look at the histogram there, see above.
+For this you can check the histogram there, see above.